 Although the site has been described as "infotainment," and most of its contributors are freelancers, from what we can tell, the information in each article is sound.
 Sure, some of their pieces may seem a little clickbaity or nonsensical, but most of their work is legit.

-So, if you don't want a formal education, and prefer scrolling through articles, HowStuffWorks may be your best bet to enhance your journey of lifelong learning.
+So, suppose you don't want a formal education and prefer scrolling through articles.
+In that case, HowStuffWorks may be your best bet to enhance your journey of lifelong learning

-Learning a new language can not only keep your brain engaged, but may also be profitable, as many companies prefer to higher multilingual candidates.
+Learning a new language can not only keep your brain engaged but may also be profitable, as many companies prefer multilingual candidates.
 One website and app that is great for broadening your linguistic skills is DuoLingo.

 You may know DuoLingo from the famous green bird, which all but threatens to murder you if you don't learn Spanish daily.
-Still, in just under a decade, this free language learning app has soared to new heights, providing lessons in 27 languages (and growing).
-Although, if you don't want the DuoLingo owl to haunt your dreams, we suggest turning off the notifications, or trying some other popular language learning software.
+Still, this free language learning app has soared to new heights in just under a decade, providing lessons in 27 languages (and growing).

-Within these subreddits, there are several that focus on lifelong learning, and it's not the simple educational tools that you're used to.
-We could write an entire article about hundreds of subreddits that help promote lifelong education, but since we're pressed for time, we'll give you our top ten.
+Within these subreddits, there are several that focus on lifelong learning.
+It's not the simple educational tools you're used to.
+We could write an entire article about hundreds of subreddits that help promote lifelong education.
+Still, since we're pressed for time, we'll give you our top five.